Pool remodeling – demolition of the old retaining walls

 I had already removed the foil, the skimmer, the inlet nozzles and also the LED underwater spotlight in the previous weeks.
 The steel wall was also removed in one piece.

 Last week I built back the terrace around the pool.
 I took down the BPC decking boards and also removed the freestanding substructure, on the east side of the pool.
-Now before I can build the new pool, I need to remove the retaining wall on the east side as well.

 Retaining wall by the pool – for what?

 The steel wall pool had an oval shape with dimensions of 6.23 x 3.60 meters.
 On the long lateral sides, the steel wall was supported by a wall of shuttering blocks.
 The formwork blocks were reinforced and filled with concrete.
-These walls form the new outer walls of the pool.

 On each of the short sides of the steel wall, the pool was semicircular.
 In this area, the steel wall had held on its own.
 Nevertheless, I have additionally stabilized these areas.